fernandes-s/Cloud-Computing-Assignment/README.md

 # Cloud Computing Assignment

 ## Background of the enterprise
-I currently work in a company called Galway Bay Brewery, and on the company’s website they describe themselves as
+I currently work in a company called Galway Bay Brewery and on the company’s website they describe themselves as:
 >“…an independently owned and operated brewery based in Galway, on the west coast of Ireland.
 From classic styles to big barrel aged beers, we brew the full spectrum of beer with a passion for quality and innovation.”
 [1]

 after a merge with Bru Brewery, Galway Bay Brewery now operates 15 pubs over Ireland with 12 of them being based in Dublin, 2 in Galway and one in Belfast.